joe-taylor/bcdc-devenv/README.md

 ## Objective

-This should produce several CentOS 8 VirtualBox instances.
+The Vagrantfile produces several CentOS 8 VirtualBox instances.
 The main two, titan and enceladus, are for apps and databases, respectively.
 Here we use the word "databases" loosely; we are not only referring to relational databases (to wit, postgres), but also to NoSQL search platforms like Solr.

-Additionally, we create a Jenkins box, vesta, for running various jobs against these dev instances.
+Additionally, the Vagrantfile creates a Jenkins box, vesta, for running various jobs against these dev instances.

-Finally, there's a box called europa which houses the future UI.
+Finally, vagrant creates a box called europa to house the future UI.

 ## Requirements